Graduate Program in Molecular Biophysics

 • Approved Responsible Conduct of Research (1–2).
 This course should meet the NSF/NIH standards for responsible conduct of research training.

-An additional nine semester hours are required, selected from courses offered by the Departments of Chemistry and Biochemistry, Biological Sciences, Physics, Mathematics, Neuroscience, and others.
+An additional six semester hours are required, selected from courses offered by the Departments of Chemistry and Biochemistry, Biological Sciences, Physics, Mathematics, Neuroscience, and others.
 These courses must contribute directly to progress toward the degree program.

 Definition of Prefixes